itzCozi/devbox/docs/src/content/docs/docs/configuration.md

 Regardless of configuration, devbox always runs `apt update -y && apt full-upgrade -y` first when initializing any box to ensure the system is up to date.
 Your `setup_commands` will run after this system update.
 :::

-## Reproducible Installs with devbox.lock
+## Reproducible Installs
 ---

 Devbox automatically records package manager installs you run inside the box to `/workspace/devbox.lock` (which is your project folder on the host).

+Lock file paths:
+- Inside box: `/workspace/devbox.lock`
+- On host: `~/devbox/<project>/devbox.lock`

 The following commands are tracked when they succeed:

 - `apt install ...` and `apt-get install ...`
 - `pip install ...` and `pip3 install ...`
 - `npm install ...`, `npm i ...`, `npm add ...`
+- `yarn add ...` and `yarn global add ...`
+- `pnpm add ...`, `pnpm install ...`, and `pnpm i ...`

 On `devbox up` and during `devbox update` rebuilds, devbox replays the commands from `devbox.lock` before running `setup_commands`.
 This makes it easy to reproduce the exact environment or share it with teammates by committing `devbox.lock` to your repo.